South Dakota Highway Patrol: History

 In 1935, the Governor of South Dakota, Tom Berry, recognized the need for an organization to enforce the traffic laws and provide assistance to the motoring public.
 Governor Berry appointed ten men that were known as the "Courtesy Patrol", tasked with enforcing all the laws in South Dakota and helping to inform the public about the state's emerging traffic regulations.
 The officers were assigned to patrol the 2000 mi of hard-surfaced roads and 4000 mi of gravel highways.

 The legislature abolished the Department of Justice in 1937 and the authority for the Highway Patrol was transferred to the Highway Department.
 The Courtesy Patrol was disbanded and the new Motor Patrol was founded, with Superintendent Walter J. Goetz.
 Chief Goetz increased the number of Motor Patrolmen from eight to forty and his tenure is most noted for the acquisition of two-way radios for each patrol car in 1948.

 The Patrol was involved in many life-saving efforts during the record blizzard of 1949.
 The blizzards and floods of 1952 taxed the resources of the Motor Patrol.
 1953 ushered in the South Dakota Drivers License and 179 people died on South Dakota roads.

 A 40 million dollar highway construction project began in 1956 and the role of the Motor Patrolman as an enforcement officer began to change.
 Traffic fatalities were on the rise and the Patrol was given a mandate to reduce fatal accidents.

 1958 saw the Oahe Dam closure completed and a record 240 people died on South Dakota roads.
 By executive order, various colored and unmarked patrol vehicles were utilized for a time to help reduce the death toll from traffic accidents.
 The port of entry system was started on a trial basis.

 A SWAT division was established in 1974.

+Currently the sidearm for the SDHP is the SIG Sauer P226 chambered in .40 S&W.

+In the late 1990s and early 2000s, the SDHP stopped Governor Bill Janklow 16 times for traffic violations, but never ticketed him.
+In 2003, Janklow caused a fatal automobile crash, for which he was convicted of vehicular manslaughter.

 Fallen officers

-Since the establishment of the South Dakota Highway Patrol, 5 officers have died in the line of duty.
+Since the establishment of the South Dakota Highway Patrol, five officers have died while on duty.